EthanThatOneKid/deno_generate/README.md

 ## Usage

-To use this tool, you need to add a `//deno:generate` comment in your program with the command you want to run.
+To use this tool, add a `//deno:generate` comment in your program with the command you want to run.
 For example:

 ```ts
 //deno:generate deno run https://deno.land/std/examples/cat.ts README.md